colyseus/docs/docs/api-room.md

 import { Room, Client } from "colyseus";

 export class MyRoom extends Room {
+    // Authorize client based on provided options before WebSocket handshake is complete onAuth (options: any) { }

     // When room is initialized
     onInit (options: any) { }